Prions Fueling A Public Health Disaster

 “Although there is currently no cure for this disease, an accurate and early diagnosis is extremely important for patients and their families, said Dr. Jackson.
 “In the future, as trials of potential therapies become available, the earlier a patient can be diagnosed the more effective any treatment is likely to be.
 This test could be a critical step forward.”

 Editor’s Note: Prion disease is a spectrum disease that includes Alzheimer’s disease, Creutzfeldt-Jakob disease, Parkinson’s disease, Huntington’s disease, mad cow disease, chronic wasting disease and is likely a contributing factor in the global rise in autism.
 Victims are infectious long before they exhibit symptoms.
+Prions are in the urine, feces, blood, saliva, mucus, skin and cell tissue of all victims–all human byproducts that are washed, dumped, or flushed down sinks and toilets.
 Misinformation and mismanagement of sewage and wastewater are contributing to the global epidemic in neurodegenerative disease.
-As more people get the disease, the waste stream becomes even deadler.
+As more people get the disease, the waste stream becomes even deadlier.
 It’s time to regulate wastewater streams, including biosolids, as infectious waste and it’s time to enforce the Bioterrorism Preparedness and Response Act of 2002.

 Neurodegenerative News via http://www.bbc.com/news/health-37541550?post_id=10153608943738725_10154203430888725